 - chair of the Legal Specialist Group of the BCS

-Why did you join the Ethnic Minority Lawyers Division (EMLD)?
+Why did you join the Ethnic Solicitors Network?

-I appreciate that this sounds a bit trite, but try to make a difference.
+I appreciate that this sounds a bit trite, but to try and make a difference.

 As one of only a small number of partners in a City law firm from an ethnic minority background, I believe my lived experience could provide useful insight to some of the issues and challenges ethnic minorities face.

-Can you tell us a bit about the work of the EMLD?
+Can you tell us a bit about the network's work?

-The EMLD is a division of the Law Society that represents Black, Asian and minority ethnic solicitors in England and Wales.
+The Ethnic Solicitors Network represents Black, Asian and minority ethnic solicitors in England and Wales.

 Our work includes lobbying on behalf of our members, such as providing input into consultations on issues directly impacting our members.

-The EMLD offers resources, events and research to support diversity and the inclusion of ethnic minorities in the profession, and raise awareness of some of the issues faced by our members.
+The network offers resources, events and research to support diversity and the inclusion of ethnic minorities in the profession, and raise awareness of some of the issues faced by our members.